Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

-The Badadook doesn’t focus on delivering cheap jump scares.
-Instead, it highlights the horrific things in life.
-Loneliness, grief, and depression haunts most people in life.
-The story focuses on these emotions, blending it with horror to prepare an indigestible cocktail.
+The Babadook doesn’t focus on delivering cheap jump scares.
+Instead, it highlights the horrific things in life: loneliness, grief, and depression.
+The story focuses on these emotions, blending it with horror to make for a scary cocktail.

-Essie Davis’s performance as a single, possibly deluded mother is an Oscar-worthy performance.
-She brings the plight of single motherhood to the silver screen effortlessly.
+Essie Davis’s performance as a single, possibly-deluded mother was Oscar-worthy.
+She brought the plight of single motherhood to the silver screen effortlessly.

-The Badadook is one of the best horror movies of 2014.
+The Babadook was one of the best horror movies of 2014.
 It explores the realistic side of this genre, leaving the audience with a lot to contemplate upon.

 3. The Blackcoat’s Daughter

 The story follows two young girls staying in an isolated prep school over a winter break.
-As they wait for their parents to come and pick them, they inadvertently welcome a demonic entity into their lives.
+As they wait for their parents to come and pick them up, they inadvertently summon a demonic entity.

 The Blackcoat’s Daughter doesn’t rely on traditional horror tropes to scare its audience.
 Despite the presence of all the horror elements, it cleverly builds up the dread and paranoia to the tipping point.
-It’s one of a kind horror movie where you have to pay attention to every little detail.
-If you miss out on them, all the gruesome murders and carnage occurring here will mean nothing to you.
+It’s a one-of-a-kind horror movie where you have to pay attention to every little detail.
+If you miss out on them, all the gruesome murders and carnage occurring will mean nothing to you.

-Without going in too much detail, the whole movie switches back and forth to two different timelines, eventually converging into an ordeal of its own kind by the end.
-Surprisingly, the different timelines are not hinted anywhere in this film.
+Without going into too much detail, the whole movie switches back and forth to two different timelines, eventually converging into an epic finale at the end.
+Surprisingly, the different timelines are not hinted at anywhere in this film.
 Again, you need to be attentive and fit all the pieces on your own.

 Overall, The Blackcoat’s Daughter is an unsettling experience that will keep you on the edge of your seat.
 It probably won’t make you watch over your shoulders or shudder in fear, but this great admixture of horror and suspense will be in your mind for a while.